CharlesStover/reactn/README.md

 #### Functional Components

-Using React Hooks in React v16.7, you can harness `useGlobal` to access the global state.
+Using React Hooks in React v16.7 alpha, you can harness `useGlobal` to access the global state.

 ```JavaScript
 import React, { useGlobal } from 'reactn'; // <-- reactn